Last updated: 30 April 2026

 - Companies House: official UK government API.

-- Profile completeness, claimed status, response rate, website status: derived from the listing record itself.
+- Profile completeness, claimed status, website status: derived from the listing record itself.

 How often it is recalculated

 Source data is refreshed on its own schedule.
-Google reviews and Trustpilot are pulled daily, HEVRA and Companies House monthly.
+Google reviews are refreshed in periodic sweeps, HEVRA and Companies House monthly.
 The full Trust Score is then recomputed every night at 03:00 UK time, so any changes show up the next day.
 The displayed score is always the cached overnight value, never live, which keeps every page fast.

 What it does not measure